 (used with permission from Health Care for All – California)

-The most recent financial analysis of California’s single payer health care legislation, The Lewin Report, was done in 2005.
-Since that time, and because California failed to pass single payer into law, the cost of health care in our state has risen.
+The most recent financial analysis of a California Medicare for All type health care system, The Lewin Report, was done in 2005.
+Since that time, and because California failed to pass that system into law, the cost of health care in our state has risen.

-California OneCare and several other organizations are working to raise funds for a current financial analysis of SB 810.
+California OneCare and several other organizations are working to raise funds for a current financial analysis of a Medicare for All system in California.
 What we do know is that the United States, while leaving many of its citizens without adequate health care, pays twice as much per capita as all other developed nations which provide full health care to all of their citizens.

-Although the numbers will differ in any updated financial analysis of SB 810, a reading of the 2005 Lewin Report Summary will provide you with an understanding of how the implementation of a single payer system in California can be financed.
+Although the numbers will differ in any updated financial analysis, a reading of the 2005 Lewin Report Summary will provide you with an understanding of how the implementation of a Medicare for All system (single payer) in California can be financed.
 (Download a copy of this document: Lewin Summary )

-What is a single payer universal health care system?
+What is a Medicare for All health care system?

-SB 810 (Leno) provides for a single payer universal health care system that is financed and administered by the state.
-It will replace California’s current system of multiple public and private insurers, which excludes nearly 6.6 million Californians from health coverage.
-The health care system provides all residents with comprehensive health care regardless of their age, health or employment status.
+Medicare for All would provide for a single payer type universal health care system that is financed and administered by the state.
+It will replace California’s current system of multiple public and private insurers, which excludes nearly 3.8 million Californians under the age of 65 from health coverage.
+The health care system would provide all residents with comprehensive health care regardless of their age, health or employment status.
 While controlling health care costs, the state pays for all health care charges for care provided to residents by private doctors, hospitals, clinics, pharmacies and other providers that continue to operate as independent entities.

 This health care system is not socialized health care because the state will not run the health care delivery system.
 Instead, it will manage how the system is financed and provide coverage for all residents based on a single standard of care for everyone.